Denied, delayed or underpaid storm damage claim?

 Each year, thousands of homes and business are damaged or destroyed by high winds, heavy rains, large hail and powerful tornadoes.
 Unfortunately, many storm survivors get victimized again during the recovery process – this time, by insurance companies that deny, delay or underpay their property insurance claims.

-McDonald Law Firm understands insurance disputes and we know how to recognize insurance bad faith.
+The experienced insurance lawyers at McDonald Law Firm understand insurance disputes and we know how to recognize insurance bad faith.
 We won’t hesitate to take your insurance company to task for denying or low-balling valid storm insurance claims.
 Call 877-568-8304 today to schedule a free consultation to discuss your storm damage claim.

 See a few of our past storm damage settlements above.
 Many other settlements are confidential between the parties involved and cannot be revealed.

 Twelve tornadoes tore through parts of the Deep South on February 7th, injuring 33 people, six seriously.
 The brunt of the destruction occurred in the eastern part of New Orleans, where peak winds reached 150 mph and EF3 damage was reported.
 A total of 250 structures sustained major damage, requiring reconstruction or demolition, another 400 had moderate damage, including destroyed roofs.
 Louisiana Governor John Bel Edwards requested that the storms in Orleans, Ascension, Livingston, Jefferson and St. James parishes be declared federal disasters, the first step toward FEMA sending emergency funds.